chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

 kitchen driver create
 =====================================================
-Use the ``driver create`` subcommand to create a new Kitchen driver in the RubyGems project.
+Use the ``driver create`` subcommand to create a new Test Kitchen driver in the RubyGems project.

 Syntax
 -----------------------------------------------------